 Our classified need is met with one qualified individual at present.
-However, the classification of our lab assistant and the tenth month schedule make it difficult to retain talented individuals.
+However, the classification of our lab assistant and the tenth month schedule make it difficult to retain talented individuals, and address the needs of a much larger (and growing) physics and engineering program than was typical when the position was originally funded.
+As a result, we have submitted a proposal to increase our laboratory technician position for physics and Engineering from a ten month to a twelve month position.